-- The Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) was established in the Fiscal Year (FY) 2012 Inpatient Prospective Payment System (PPS)/LTCH PPS Final Rule, as authorized by Section 3004(a) of the Patient Protection and Affordable Care Act of 2010 - The LTCH QRP is a pay for reporting program where successfully meeting the requirements for each fiscal year means LTCHs must meet or exceed two separate data completeness thresholds: - One threshold set at 85% for completion of quality measure data collected using the LTCH Continuity Assessment and Record of Evaluation (CARE) Data Set (LCDS). - The second set at 100% for quality measure data collected and submitted using the Centers for Disease Control (CDC) National Healthcare Surveillance Network (NHSN) - Any LTCH who does not meet reporting requirements may be subject to a twopercentage point reduction in their Annual Payment Update
+- The Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) was established in the Fiscal Year (FY) 2012 Inpatient Prospective Payment System (PPS)/LTCH PPS Final Rule, as authorized by Section 3004(a) of the Patient Protection and Affordable Care Act of 2010. - The LTCH QRP is a pay for reporting program where successfully meeting the requirements for each fiscal year means LTCHs must meet or exceed two separate data completeness thresholds: - One threshold set at 85% for completion of quality measure data collected using the LTCH Continuity Assessment and Record of Evaluation (CARE) Data Set (LCDS). - The second set at 100% for quality measure data collected and submitted using the CDC NHSN.

+Any LTCH who does not meet reporting requirements may be subject to a twopercentage point reduction in their Annual Payment Update.